 Other stock investment articles also worth reading:

 - 9 Reasons You Shouldn’t Be Afraid of Stock Market

 - Iba’t ibang Uri ng Stocks

 - Bakit Pabago-bago (tumataas at bumabagsak) ang Presyo ng Stocks?

 You don’t have long-term perspectives.
-Stock market fluctuations are directly influenced by supply and demand as driven by many other factors such as company earnings and performance, general economic factors, government regulations, and even petty unverifiable rumors related to corporate management – all which may pose long-term and short-term effects.
+Stock market fluctuations are directly influenced by supply and demand as driven by many other factors such as company earnings and performance, general economic factors, government regulations, and even petty unverifiable rumors related to corporate management – all of which may pose long-term and short-term effects.

-Having a long-term perspective in stock investment means you are taking advantage of current market dips by acquiring more shares of promising blue-chip stocks at their bargain prices while waiting for their rebounds.
+Having a long-term perspective in stock investment means you are taking advantage of current market dips by acquiring more shares of promising blue-chip stocks at bargain prices while waiting for their rebounds.